 When we launched LexShares in 2014 we really set out to create this online retail forward-facing marketplace where we could educate all parties--investors, attorneys, plaintiffs--about what litigation funding was, and in turn take advantage of what I would call security deregulation in the U.S. at that point with the Jobs Act, and capitalize on what was seemingly an under-capitalized market.
 As Jim alluded to, as I'm sure Christy and everybody else will, the litigation finance industry itself has undergone rapid growth over just the past few years.
 In turn, so has LexShares.

 At this point our business is really comprised of two components.
 One is our private funds business, so we manage and invest a pool of discretionary capital into litigation-related assets.
-The other component of our business is very unique in where we operate the world’s only two-sided online marketplace for commercial litigation finance.
+The other component of our business is very unique in where we believe we operate the world’s only two-sided online marketplace for commercial litigation finance.
 You can actually go to lexshares.com, register as an investor, and invest in individual legal claims, and we can unpack a lot more about what that means.

 Christy Searl: Hi, I'm Christy Searl.
 I'm with Burford Capital.
 My background is I started as a lawyer at Chadbourne & Park, I was a general litigator.
 I worked in house at Lehman Brothers in the litigation group for many years, almost a decade before the Lehman bankruptcy.
 After Lehman went bankrupt I moved over to the Lehman Bankruptcy Estate where I worked on litigation, both claim sided and defense sided, mainly to recover assets for the creditors.
 We had a very large book of litigation matters which we had to unwind where the bank was owed money by other counterparties to a very large swaps group.
 I spent quite a bit of time helping unwind the Lehman Estate and I came to Burford about a year ago.